Fluorescence directly from proteins

-Spectroscopy of Protein and Protein Crystals by Fluorescence
+Fluorescence Spectroscopy of Protein Crystals

 CRAIC Technologies microspectrophotometers are used to acquire spectra of microscopic protein crystals by intrinsic protein fluorescence.
 This is done by integrating a ultraviolet light source and special UV optics in a custom built microscope with a very sensitive spectrophotometer.
 Microspectra™ of intrinsic protein fluorescence is collected by exciting the protein with 280 nm light and using the spectrophotometer to capture the photons emitted from 300 nm to the near infrared.
 Microspectroscopy allows the scientist to learn more about the optical features and the chemical structure of the protein.